 Plea bargains resolve many DUI cases in California.
 Find out more about how these deals work right here.
-Take time to consider some other ways to handle DUI charges with this article.
+Take time to consider other ways to handle DUI charges with this article.

 Understanding Plea Bargains in the Court System